OSU-MR/motion-robust-CMR/README.md

 ## About the Project

-The "Motion Robust CMR" study aims to address the challenges posed by motion artifacts during CMR imaging.
+The "Motion Robust CMR" study aims to address the challenges posed by motion artifacts during 3D cine and 4D flow imaging at rest and during exercise.
 Our proposed reconstruction algorithm, CORe incorporates outlier rejection to suppress motion artifacts.
-This work compares the performance of CORe against known reconstruction algorithms in different CMR techniques and scenarios, dicussed in our [research work](https://arxiv.org/abs/2308.02088).
+This work compares the performance of CORe against known reconstruction algorithms in different volumetric CMR techniques and scenarios, dicussed in our [research work](http://doi.org/10.1002/mrm.30123 ).
 The results demonstrate significant improvements in image quality and robustness in scenarios where motion artifacts are unavoidable.

 ### Key Features
 - Introduction of CORe (Compressive Recovery with Outlier Rejection), a novel method equiped with outlier rejection to improve motion robustness.